 3. Differentiate Tantrums from Meltdowns

-Tantrums are different from a toddler meltdown.
+Tantrums are different from a toddler meltdowns.
 We usually use the term tantrum when a child uses an outburst of anger to get what she wants.
 She wants to watch a video on your tablet, but you take it away, so she screams to get it back.

 A toddler meltdown, on the other hand, is the result of being overwhelmed.
 There is too much going on in the environment, like sights, sounds, smells, or textures that upset your child.
 Meltdowns also happen when your young child is very hungry or sleepy, or even when there are sudden changes in the routine.